Every website development process follows a timeline.

 This is also known as a sitemap—a visual breakdown of the web pages on your site, displayed by their hierarchy.

-Find your sitemap by plugging your URL into this Sitemap Test.
-It’ll take you to the URL it’s hosted on… If you’ve got one.
+Find your sitemap by plugging your URL into this Sitemap Test or you can simply type “.xml/sitemap” after the current URL.

-If not, don’t worry.
-You can create a sitemap using tools like XML Sitemap.
+If you don’t have one, don’t worry.
+You can create a sitemap using tools like XML Sitemap or through the plugin Yoast.
 You’ll receive a document containing every URL on your site.
 Work through it and make a shortlist of the pages you’ll want to create a custom design for.

 (It’s also worth doing this for any web apps that you’ve got.
 Depending on your site structure, the sitemap might include this information.)